wajianming/KeywordSpotting/Tensorflow_GPU.md

 Assume your host PC is using Ubuntu 16.04.

-A. Install GPU Drivers.
-(Assume using Nvidia CUDA infrastructure)
+A. Install GPU Drivers:
+    Assume using Nvidia CUDA infrastructure

     a.
 Tensorflow 1.4 below: (CUDA 8.0)